OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/training-sessions/language-basics/language-basics.md

-# Training Session / Python Language Basics #
+# Python / Training Session / Python Language Basics #

 The resources in the following table describe how to learn Python language basics.